 Whether this is your first or third marriage, it’s essential to get on the same financial page as you start your happily ever after.
 Money stress is one of the leading causes of marital discord for newlyweds, but having a fiscal discussion, or better yet, a plan, can avoid that.
 Here are 10 financial tips for newlyweds of all ages to prevent financial stress.

 #1 Work Towards the Same Financial Goals

 It’s simple, if you don’t agree on the same goals, neither of you will be successful, and resentment will be the outcome.
-Do you want to buy a home, have children, travel?
+Do you want to buy a home, have children, or travel?
 Do you want to change jobs or careers?
-Are you entering the marriage with a significant amount of debt or living paycheck to paycheck?
+Are you entering the marriage with significant debt or living paycheck to paycheck?

 “Success is about incorporating and supporting each other’s goals

 We all have individual and family goals.
 I’m not saying give up your goals, make the shared and personal goals part of the plan.
 Communication is the key.
 As newlyweds, now is the perfect time to get a financial plan in place with your goals written down.